Home > Resources > How to transfer iPhone photos to your MacBook Air

 How to transfer photos from iPhone to MacBook Air wirelessly

-To avoid transfer failure due to data cable problem, actually, cloud services and other Apple-developed wireless transfer tools can meet your needs for wirelessly transferring photos from your iPhone to your MacBook Air.
+To avoid transfer failure due to data cable problem, actually, cloud services and other Apple-developed wireless transfer tools can meet your needs for wirelessly sharing photos from the iPhone to the MacBook Air.

-With cloud computing and distributed storage technology, iCloud Photos allows you to sync various types of data, including photos and videos, between devices using the same Apple ID.
-If you enable iCloud Photos on your iPhone and MacBook Air, your iPhone will automatically upload photos to iCloud, and then you can sync photos from iPhone to a MacBook Air.
+With cloud computing and distributed storage technology, iCloud Photos allows you to sync photos and videos across devices using the same Apple account.
+If you enable iCloud Photos on your iPhone and MacBook Air, your iPhone will automatically upload photos to iCloud, and then iCloud will sync the iPhone photos to your MacBook Air.

-1. Open iCloud Photos feature on iPhone.
-Head to Settings > [your name] > iCloud > Photos, and switch "iCloud Photos" / "Sync this iPhone" to On.
+1. Enable iCloud Photos on iPhone.
+Head to Settings > [your name] > iCloud > Photos, and switch "Sync this iPhone" to On.

 2. Launch Photos app on your MacBook, then navigate to Photos > Preferences / Settings in the top left menu.